jwfawcett/DuckyProjects/README.md

 STRING CONGRATULATIONS, YOU HAVE BEEN HACKED!!!!
 I have included the bin in code.
 I believe I should have made the alert first.
 Also I want to eventually mkdir of the info and email it to the attacker.
+Also FIRSTDUCKYSCRIPT is a variation where wmic qfe will show installed hotfixes on a device.